 Osteogenic bone growth stimulators are used to augment bone repair associated with either a healing fracture or bone fusion.
-Medicaid coverage is limited to reimbursement for electrical, noninvasive types of bone growth stimulators only.
-Medicaid will not provide reimbursement for ultrasonic or invasive types of bone growth stimulators.
+Medicaid coverage is limited to reimbursement for electrical and ultrasonic non-invasive types of bone growth stimulators.
+Medicaid will not provide reimbursement for invasive types of bone growth stimulators.

 This item has not been approved by FDA for rental.
-Therefore, Medicaid will not approve payment for an Osteogenic bone growth stimulator as a rental device.
+Therefore, Medicaid will not approve payment for an osteogenic bone growth stimulator as a rental device.